-We have three specialists on our pain management team that can help you:
+We have two specialists on our pain management team who can help you:

 Our team is on the forefront of pain medicine.
 They explore the latest interventional, pharmacological and alternative approaches for patients with acute, chronic and cancer-related pain.

 Because chronic pain is a complex problem, our team takes a multidisciplinary approach in devising patient treatment plans.
 We often work with other doctors and departments within the Claxton-Hepburn system in order to build the best treatment program for you.